SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 science.
 The greater will be many of their aspects.
 Greater in *both* abstract spiritual and material advancement awesomeness.
 Moreover, in such wise a tiny insignificant creature on a mundane living planet, might reach out to the stars.
-IT will not be long in the grand scheme of things before human do reach the stars.
-By then, the "insignificance" of any one human might, I suppose, be regarded by fools as cause to think our lives have no cosmic importance, but to the more sagacious and wise it can be true one puny life has a lot of meaning, by virtue of its tiny insignificant contribution to the whole.
+It will not be long in the grand scheme of things before humans do reach the stars.
+By then, the "insignificance" of any one human might, I suppose, might still be regarded by fools as cause to think our lives have no cosmic importance, but to the more sagacious and wise it can be true one puny life has a lot of meaning, by virtue of its tiny insignificant contribution to the whole.

-As I keep trying to remind some tentatively nihilist MMT friends who give up on elections for government, no one votes seems to count, but in fact they all do and that is the power of summation.
+As I keep trying to remind some tentatively nihilist MMT friends who give up on elections for government, no one vote seems to count, but in fact they all do and that is the power of summation.
 Addition is a powerful thing.

+Subtraction is also a powerful thing, once you get to zero you are dead.

+When people withhold their vote in elections they are ceding power to those who do vote, so it is disgusting defeatism.
+Using your vote to register a protest means voting for someone or something, not abstaining.
+Unless the result of mass abstinence is some good (abstain from voting when there is only one horrible choice).
+But if you abstain it seems morally incumbent upon you to exert great effort to create a better system where your vote is worthwhile, is it not?

 I say, give up on political parties --- they are anathema for a decent society.
 But do not give up your vote.
+Do not rely solely upon the collective power of a vote either.
+All means available for peaceful revolution need to be employed.

 ## An Excellent Dialogue